 A few practical ways to keep costs under control:

 - Calculate total cost of ownership: Add tuition, registration, deposit, uniforms, transport, meals, exams, and extracurriculars.
-The total is typically 15–30% more than tuition alone.
+The total is typically 15 to 30 percent more than tuition alone.

-- Budget for 12–14 years: If enrolling at primary level, plan for the full duration through secondary graduation.
+- Budget for 12 to 14 years: If enrolling at primary level, plan for the full duration through secondary graduation.

-- Apply the 5% escalation rule: Assume fees will increase by at least 5% per year when calculating long-term costs.
+- Apply the 5 percent escalation rule: Assume fees will increase by at least 5 percent per year when calculating long-term costs.

 - Build a fee reserve: Set aside 3 to 6 months of tuition in savings as a buffer against job changes, economic shifts, or unexpected expenses.